-- 1. The use or possession of illegal drugs, tobacco, e-cigarettes, or alcoholic beverages is not permitted. - 2.
-Involvement in any sexual activity and/or harassment is not permitted. - 3.
+- 1. The use or possession of illegal drugs, tobacco, e-cigarettes, vapes and/or alcoholic beverages is not permitted. - 2.
+Involvement in any sexual activity and/or harassment (physical or verbal) is not permitted. - 3.
 Fireworks, firecrackers, matches and other flammable materials are prohibited by law and are not permitted on campus. - 4.
-Students will not bring on campus any weapons (including pocket knives, laser pointers, BB guns, and pellet guns), firearms or anything that resembles a weapon or firearm. - 5.
+Students will not bring on campus any weapons (including pocket knives, laser pointers, BB guns, toy guns, corkscrew, and pellet guns) or anything that resembles a weapon/firearm or anything that can be used as a weapon. - 5.
 Profanity and/or vulgarity are unacceptable.